51r/terraform-local-backend/README.md

 # Terraform Local State Backend

-This repo contains simple Terraform Configuration with `null_resource` provider to test the local backend and use `.gitignore`
+This repo contains simple Terraform Configuration with `null_resource` provider to test the local backend and `.gitignore`